 Money is a sensitive topic but I wanted to share our experience with living on a drastically limited income in hopes that it can help another family who may be struggling!

 Luke & I have never been the best of budgeters, but for the past 8-10 years, we’ve been blessed to make enough money that we could afford to be a little lax in our spending.
-Alas, we learned our lesson this year when COVID-19 hit and a full 30% of our income was gone, almost overnight (Luke works sales in the travel industry and when no one’s traveling, that’s a big problem).
+Alas, we learned our lesson in 2020 when COVID-19 hit and a full 30% of our income was gone, almost overnight (Luke works sales in the travel industry and when no one’s traveling, that’s a big problem).

 At first I was pretty panicky, but after making some serious adjustments, we’ve been able to improve our money management, and actually better enjoy the money that we do have.
 I’ve begun to recognize this little crisis for the blessing that it is, because now we’re so much better at making each dollar work for us.

 Here are a few of the mindset shifts we used to cut down on wasteful spending:

 The first thing Luke and I did was sit down and look at the numbers together so that we could figure out exactly how much less money we had to work with each month.
 I’m so glad we did this up front, and not after 2-3 months of overspending!

 Secondly, we sat down with the kids and explained a few things.
 First of all, we talked about how lucky we’ve been in the past to have had plenty of money for fun experiences like going on vacations or to the movies.

 Secondly, we talked about how COVID-19 has affected our income and won’t be able to spend money on unnnecessary things like fun experiences or eating out.

 Finally, we explained that this could be a great chance for us to practice having fun on the cheap and getting creative!
 We also expressed our desire to see the kids learn to earn their own money, outside of our home.